Issy station

 Issy station (French: Gare d'Issy) is a station in Paris's express suburban rail system, the RER.
 It is situated in Issy-les-Moulineaux, in the département of Hauts-de-Seine.

-In the future, Issy will be a station on Line 15 of the Paris Métro.
-It is part of the Grand Paris Express project.
-A new station would be built at a depth of 20 m under Avenue de Verdun.
-A new tramway line to Croix-de-Berny and an extension of the métro line 12 to Issy are also under consideration.
+In the near future, Issy will become a transfer station on Line 15 of the Paris Metro.
+It is part of the Grand Paris Express project, and will open in autumn 2027.
+A new station is being built at a depth of 20 m under Avenue de Verdun.
+A new tramway line to La Croix de Berny and an extension of Metro Line 12 to Issy are also under consideration.